Education and Training

 Children’s Health℠ Children’s Medical Center Dallas offers many opportunities for continuing education for our health care professionals.
 Education and training places our team at the forefront of achieving the best medical and quality of life outcomes for our patients.
 We support educational opportunities at every level because it enhances the delivery of high-quality pediatric care and addresses our mission of making life better for children.

-Pediatric Grand Rounds – An ongoing forum to discuss new developments in pediatrics and to provide information that will enhance physicians’ clinical skills and ability to diagnose and treat patients.
-Pediatric Grand Rounds also is videoconferenced to area hospitals for the convenience of pediatricians throughout the Metroplex.
+- Pediatric Grand Rounds – An ongoing forum to discuss new developments in pediatrics and to provide information that will enhance physicians’ clinical skills and ability to diagnose and treat patients.
+Also, Pediatric Grand Rounds video conferences to area hospitals for the convenience of pediatricians throughout the Metroplex.

 - American Heart Association Programs – Children’s Medical Center Dallas is a community training center for Pediatric Advanced Life Support (PALS), which focuses on preventing cardiopulmonary arrest in infants and children and PEARS (Pediatric Emergency Assessment, Recognition and Stabilization), which focuses on stabilizing patients until code teams or EMS arrives.

 - Continuing Medical Education – CME credits are available through the University of Texas Southwestern Medical Center at Dallas.
 Children’s provides a Primary Care online CME series to provide practical updates on pediatric conditions commonly seen in primary care offices.

 - Pediatric Emergency Services Network – Coordinated by Children’s Medical Center, this program provides ongoing training to emergency staff and community rescue teams and enhances pediatric triage capabilities.